tonypeng1/moomoo/README.md

 ## How It Works
 1. The script takes a screenshot of the specified region
 2. It applies multiple preprocessing techniques to enhance text visibility:
    - Red channel enhancement
    - Green channel enhancement
    - HSV-based color extraction (specialized for colored text on dark backgrounds)
    - Luma (brightness) enhancement
 3. Each processed image is analyzed with `EasyOCR`
 4. If target Chinese terms are found, an SMS alert is sent and a macOS notification is displayed
 5. All activities are logged to `ocr_log.txt`
-6. Original screenshots and processed images, as well as the log file `ocr_log.txt`, are saved in the `screenshots` folder for reference and debugging
+6. The original screenshot and processed images, as well as the log file `ocr_log.txt`, are saved in the `screenshots` folder for reference and debugging

 ## Troubleshooting
 - Check `ocr_log.txt` for detailed information about each OCR attempt